sachagd/YoutubeDownloader/README.md

   - Installing ffmpeg if it's not already the case and adding the file path to the PATH environment variable
   - Adding a registery key

-Until i submit the extension to firefox you have some step to follow in order to use it :
+Until i submit the extension to firefox there are some steps to follow in order to use it :
   - Open a new firefox tab and tap "about:debugging"
   - Go to "This firefox" at the left of the tab
   - Click on “Load Temporary Add-on...”